-The qualitative defects are further divided into 4 categories; types 2A, 2B, 2M, and 2N.
-Type 2A is characterized by decreased platelet adhesion resulting from a deficiency of high molecular weight multimers.
-Type 2B includes variants with increased affinity for platelet glycoprotein I and proteolytic degradation of high molecular weight multimers.
-Type 2M is characterized by decreased VWF-dependent platelet adhesion without a deficiency of high molecular weight multimers.
+The qualitative defects are further divided into 4 categories: types 2A, 2B, 2M, and 2N.
+Type 2A is characterized by decreased platelet adhesion resulting from a deficiency of high and intermediate-molecular-weight multimers.
+Type 2B includes variants with increased affinity for platelet glycoprotein I and deficiency of high-molecular-weight multimers.
+Type 2M is characterized by decreased VWF-dependent platelet adhesion without a deficiency of high–molecular-weight multimers.
 Last, with type 2N VWD, there is a decreased binding affinity for FVIII.

 Question 3.
 What factors influence VWF levels?

 There are multiple factors that affect the plasma concentration of VWF.
 A major contributor is blood group.
 On average, levels are lower in blood group O individuals in comparison to non-blood group O individuals.
 Why the difference?
 The blood group A and B alleles encode glycosyltransferases that add carbohydrate moieties to the precursor side chains, converting them to the A or B antigens.
 The O alleles do not encode this transferase and thus express the unmodified precursor.
 VWF undergoes glycosylation, and the ABO carbohydrate structures have been identified within the A1 domain of the protein.
 Although the exact mechanism is unknown, one hypothesis is that the reduced level of glycosylated VWF in individuals with blood group O is associated with decreased survival of the protein.1